lydtechconsulting/kafkajs-consume-and-produce/README.md

 npm run test:unit
 npm run test:integration
 ```

+The integration tests use Testcontainers to spin up Kafka, Zookeeper and Postgres in Docker containers.
+The application then integrates with these for the end to end tests.

+## Run Application

 The docker-compose file starts Kafka, Zookeeper, Postgres and the application itself.
 To build the application container and start the containers:
 ```